 The things he sees are not just remembered; they form a part of his soul.Maria Montessori

 Our programs feature an authentic and timely implementation of Montessori, offering a lifetime of gifts to your child.
 In the Montessori classroom, your child has the opportunity to explore who he is and to explore his world.
 He’ll be given the time and space he needs to learn how he learns best, learn to work with others, and discover and pursue his passions.
-Both of our programs — toddler and children's house — are specially tuned to the developmental needs of children of that age.
+Each program — toddler, children's house, elementary — is specially tuned to the developmental needs of children of that age.

 An Environment Prepared to Build Competence